 Don’t run away from problems.
 Instead, strive to develop the emotional and rational capital that helps you through fear, discouragement and loss.

-Siegel personally leads two retreat workshops and 12 advanced classes each year in New York and Los Angeles.
-When he is not teaching or leading retreats, he spends the bulk of his time in contemplation at his Northern California home.
-He is currently working on a new book, How to Think About Autonomy and Life, and remains a prolific contributor to Autonomy and Life’s blog.
+Siegel leads 12 advanced classes each year in New York and Los Angeles and conducts two retreat workshops in Southern California.
+He spends the remainder of his time in his Northern California home and is currently working on a book titled, How to Think About Autonomy and Life.
+He also writes the posts to his Autonomy and Life’s blog and has been designated “Top writer in Education” by the curators on Medium.com, where he frequently publishes articles.

 Born and raised in New York City, Arnold Siegel moved to California in 1960 as a young accountant.
 He found work at a growing firm in booming Los Angeles.
 Before his 30th birthday, he was named partner—the firm’s youngest accountant to ever hold that title.
 In 1970, he relocated to San Francisco and took the managerial reins of the company’s Bay Area office.